Mazda CX-90 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 U.S. average insurance rates for a Mazda CX-90 are $1,594 a year for full coverage insurance.
-Comprehensive costs an estimated $376, collision costs $688, and liability costs $372.
-Buying just liability costs as little as $438 a year, with insurance for high-risk drivers costing around $3,448.
+Comprehensive costs on average $376, collision costs $688, and liability is estimated at $372.
+Liability-only insurance costs approximately $438 a year, with high-risk driver insurance costing around $3,448.
 Teens pay the highest rates at $5,764 a year or more.

 Average premium for full coverage: $1,594

-Includes $500 physical damage deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
 Estimates are averaged for all 50 states and for all CX-90 models.

 Price Range from Low to High

-For the average 40-year-old driver, Mazda CX-90 insurance prices go from as low as $438 for just liability insurance to the much higher price of $3,448 for a driver who has had serious violations or accidents.
+For the average 40-year-old driver, Mazda CX-90 insurance prices go from as low as $438 for just the minimum liability insurance to the much higher price of $3,448 for a policy for a high-risk driver.

 Geographic Price Range

-Your location can have significant affects on the price of insurance.
-More rural locations have a lower frequency of physical damage claims than cities with more traffic congestion.
+Living in a larger city can have significant affects on insurance rates.
+Rural areas have a lower frequency of physical damage claims than cities with more traffic congestion.

-The ranges above illustrate why everyone should compare rates for a targeted area and risk profile, instead of using averaged prices.
+The ranges above illustrate why everyone should get quotes based on a specific location and risk profile, instead of using averaged prices.

 Use the form below to get customized rates for your location.